overhide/overhide/docs/glossary.md

 > (canonical)
 >
 > A *keybiner* is a collection of *keyrings*.
-A *keyring* is a mapping of crypto key-pairs or *wallet* references, to a particular *overhide* broker system, for a particular *service*.
+A *keyring* is a mapping of crypto key-pairs or *wallet* references, to a particular *overhide* broker system, for a particular *service*--or group of services a user decided to use the same *keyring* for.
 I.e. a *keyring* is a set of keys for a particular purpose grouped together.
 >
 > An application will repetitively access a particular *overhide* broker instance with a particular blockchain public key (address) for identification.
 The corresponding blockchain private key--unless provided by a *wallet*--is also needed on-hand--only in-browser--for signatures.
 For convenience, better user experience, better application flow, it's desirable to store a mapping of all these identifiers and tokens on the client machine, e.g. in the client browser.
 All these identifiers and tokens for a single purpose comprise a *keyring*.
 Multiple such *keyrings* are stored in the client's *keybiner*.
 >